 Under 12 months

-Your baby is fine to continue with their infant formula up until around 18 months.
-After 18 months, I’d advise you to move them to milk alternatives if they still can’t tolerate fresh cow’s milk to drink.
+Your baby is fine to continue with their prescribed infant formula up until around 18 months.
+After 18 months, I’d advise you to move them to a plant based milk alternative if they still can’t tolerate fresh cow’s milk to drink.

-Your baby is also fine to switch to fortified plant milk at 12 months old as long as there are no worries about their growth and they are having a well-balanced weaning diet.
+Your baby is also fine to switch to fortified plant milk at 12 months old as long as there are no concerns about their growth and they are having a well-balanced weaning diet.

 Does my baby need a multivitamin if they take hypoallergenic formula?